NBC Radio Saga: History

 The station announced on July 22, 2019 that it would move to a new building (Combox Saga Ekimae) due to old age of the existing one.
 The tentative relocation target was May 2020.
 Regular broadcasting from the new facilities began on June 15, 2020.

 NBC always treated Radio Saga as a mere relay with limited local programming catering the prefecture, however, the station had no online stream, not even on Radiko.
 This was solved on October 1, 2021, when the station was added to the platform, which was described as "a new challenge for NBC Radio" and declaring itself as being "a radio station that caters to western Kyushu".
 On August 31, 2022, the station's website shut down and merged its contents with its parent station in Nagasaki.
+Also, all Saga-based programming, like NBC R50 (Which is currently being aired and produced in its Saga studios, and sometimes, at the main Nagasaki station), are also being broadcast on Radiko for the very first time after the merger, as the main Nagasaki station absorbed the Saga-based programming as part of its schedule.

 In February 2024, in line with the transition from AM to FM in Japan, NBC Radio started implementing AM broadcasting suspensions, starting with NBC Radio Saga and its relays in other parts of the prefecture.
 NBC already advised and advertised on their website that listeners can still listen to NBC Radio Saga on its Wide FM frequencies.